catherinetkl/Programming-knowledgehut/certified-scrum-master/pre-readings/agile.md

 3. measuring your BMI Score?

 Outcome trumps output
-You may have many features developed, bugs fixed and checked into development branch, but it may not be solving users' problems
+You may have many features developed, bugs fixed and checked into development branch, but it may not be solving users' problems<br>
-Velocity, defect density and things like that are OUTPUT METRICS However, the number of users using the product, number of users buying the product are in fact OUTCOME METRICS A working software is something that the end-users could use, experience, feel and provide feedback Measuring the progress in terms of a working software will help you stay focused on delivering outcomes sooner and often
+Velocity, defect density and things like that are OUTPUT METRICS<br>
+However, the number of users using the product, number of users buying the product are in fact OUTCOME METRICS<br>
+A working software is something that the end-users could use, experience, feel and provide feedback<br>
+Measuring the progress in terms of a working software will help you stay focused on delivering outcomes sooner and often